jyhanna/tensorplane/README.md

 It is important to note here that once you've chosen your backend tensor library, **all attributes (feature tensors) of the Dataset will be instances of the library's tensor objects**.
 You can manipulate these tensors using the library's native tensor-consuming functions OR using `numpy` functions after wrapping the `numpy` module, in `NumPyWrap`, but note that the latter option will yield `np.ndarray`s, not necessarily the tensor objects native to the chosen backend.

 Now, you're ready to start manipulating data.
 Use `Dataset`s powerful indexing syntax to do stuff with, or get stuff from your data.
-Below are some examples of what you can do (using the NumPy backend, but just replace your inputs and indices with tensors instead if using PyTorch).
+Below are some examples of what you can do with `Dataset` instances.

-The basic syntax for indexing `Datasets` is:
+The basic syntax for indexing `Dataset`s is:

 - First Index (dimension 0): Rows/Instances
   - Backend tensor type (e.g. `np.ndarray` or `torch.tensor`) or simply `np.ndarray` of boolean values or indices